 Chlorella can also grow in an open system, such as a pond.
 However, this method is less common because it is more difficult to control the environment.

 Chlorella is an excellent supplement to nurture, provided you have fantastic starter supplies.
-Check out our store for quality chlorella cultures, amongst other cultivation supplies.
+Check out reputable store for quality chlorella cultures, amongst other cultivation supplies.